mocobeta/embcli/docs/docs/vector_search.md

 Options:
-  -e, --env-file TEXT  Path to the .env file --vector-store TEXT  Vector store to use for storing embeddings  [default:
+  -e, --env-file TEXT  Path to the .env file --vector-store TEXT  Vector store to use for storing embeddings
-                       chroma]
+                       [default: lancedb]
   --persist-path TEXT  Path to persist the vector store --help               Show this message and exit.
 ```